astronights/astronights.github.io/public/content/Experience.md

 - Title: Data Scientist, Corporate and Commercial Banking
 - Period: Jan 2023 - Present
 - Description:
-  - Developed recommender systems for real-time user personalization, driving conversion rates of credit and treasury products, with a 3x uplift across marketing campaigns and $2 million revenue increase across customer segments.
+  - Developed recommendation systems for real-time personalization with distributed frameworks generating a 3x uplift in conversions across marketing campaigns and a $2 million revenue increase.
-  - Incorporated Large Language Modelling frameworks to generate investment advice through a RAG-based text summarization project analysing over 2000 research documents across financial instruments.
+  - Modernized investment advisory creating a Large Language Model (LLM) agent pipeline using LangChain with a RAG-powered text summarization tool, multithreaded to analyse 2000+ research documents across financial assets.
+  - Led a team to engineer a standardized Python Machine Learning utilities framework for the AI Lab, integrating big data, feature engineering and modelling libraries with scalable I/O, accelerating development timelines by 50%.
+  - Built solutions to serve models using Flask and modules for model monitoring, back-testing and A/B testing.
+  - Implemented Forex models: identifying optimal trades for business banking and automated hedging for profitability.
   - Enhanced customer satisfaction scores by 30% building a customer feedback scorer to prioritize critical concerns.
-  - Led a team to develop a standardized ML framework for the AI Lab, accelerating model deployment timelines by 50%, integrating big data and modelling libraries across the Python data science stack.
-  - Created Flask based applications to serve models via APIs, improved model monitoring, back-testing and A/B testing modules.
 - Badges:
   - Current Role